rust-lang/api-guidelines/src/necessities.md

 generally only depend on permissively-licensed crates.

 <a id="c-msrv"></a>
-## Crate has a MSRV policy (C-MSRV)
+## Crate has an MSRV policy (C-MSRV)

 A crate should clearly document its Minimal Supported Rust Version:

 * Which versions versions of Rust are supported now?
 * Under what conditions is MSRV increased?
-* How MSRV increases are reflected in the semver version of the crate?
+* How are MSRV increases reflected in the semver version of the crate?

-MSRV should be tested in CI.
+Compliance with a crate’s stated MSRV should be tested in CI.

-The API guidelines tentatively suggest that, for libraries, MSRV increase should *not* be considered a semver-breaking change.
+The API guidelines tentatively suggest that, for libraries, an MSRV increase should *not* be considered a semver-breaking change.
 Specifically, when increasing
 MSRV:

-* for crates past `1.0.0` increment minor version (`1.1.3` -> `1.2.0`),
+* for crates past `1.0.0`, increment minor version (`1.1.3` -> `1.2.0`),
 * for crates before `1.0.0`, increment patch version (`0.1.3` -> `0.1.4`).

 This reduces the amount of ecosystem-wide work for MSRV upgrades and prevents